Over the years I have lost count of the amount of people who have said to me…

 Next time that you’re describing yourself or describing a limitation, I invite you to remember that’s not who you are.

-It’s just a view you have taken about yourself based on your inner world – your personal reality.
-And a view you have given a LOT of time and attention to, which is why its formed part of your inner reality.
+It’s just a view you have taken about yourself based on your inner world – your reality.
+And a view you have given a LOT of time and attention to, which is why it formed part of your inner reality.

-Instead ask yourself what do you want to create?
+Instead, ask yourself what you want to create.
 Who do you need to be?

 One of the things I often ask myself is ‘Who am I being when I am doing’.
 This works wonders to raise your level of self-awareness and allow that creative energy to flow so that you can create who you want to be!